 For fixed-rate loans, offers fixed, predictable monthly payments.

 Requires interest-only payments during the draw period.
 During the repayment period, payments are required on both the principal balance of the loan and the interest.

 There are many commonalities between HELOCs and cash-out refinancing – most notably the importance of home equity for both options as well as what they can be used for, from refinancing for home improvements to refinancing for debt relief.

 Where They Differ

-But despite all of their similarities, there are also some core differences between these two forms of financing.
+Despite all of their similarities, there are also some core differences between these two forms of financing.

-Because a cash-out refinance is considered a first mortgage, it comes with more attractive rates and less in-depth requirements for approval.
-As a second mortgage, HELOCs are considered riskier and therefore have variable interest rates, which means you may pay more over the lifetime of the loan.
+Since a cash-out refinance is considered a first mortgage, it comes with more attractive rates and less in-depth requirements for approval.
+HELOCs typically take the form of a second mortgage, and are considered riskier.
+They have variable interest rates, which means you may pay more over the lifetime of the loan.